mynkMishra/sample/README.md

 -> Axios for handling HTTP requests on client side

 -> Express framework for handling routes in Node environment

+-> Express generator for file structuring on server

 -> Name, email, dob validations on client side and Phone Number validation on server side